serokell/deploy-rs/README.md

   # This defaults to `false`
   interactiveSudo = false;

+  # Whether to enable the sops integration for password based sudo on the remote host.
+Useful when using non-root sshUsers.
+  # This defaults to not beeing used.
+  sudoFile = ./path.yaml;
+  sudoSecret = "secret";

   # This is an optional list of arguments that will be passed to SSH.
   sshOpts = [ "-p" "2121" ];